Essential Camera Gear For Wedding Videographers

 - Large sensor: A larger sensor cuts down on noise and is conducive to shooting in low-light situations.

-- Preview your shots: I thought I’d died and gone to heaven with this feature as I could check my setup, posing and lighting before continuing the shoot.
+- Preview Mode: I thought I’d died and gone to heaven with this feature as I could check my setup, posing and lighting before continuing the shoot.
 I started out as a film photographer so this ability to preview was a huge deal to me.
 What’s your peace of mind worth?

 - Auto-focus: What would we do without this feature?
 It’s simply the best thing ever.